4100 South Lake Shore Drive

-Chicago’s newest beach, Oakwood/ 41st Street Beach opened to the public in 2010 and is located at 4100 S. Lake Shore Drive (41st Street @ Lake Michigan) near the Oakland community.
-The parking lot is located off of Oakwood Blvd. and is a pay and display lot.
-Beach goers can enjoy food and beverages from the Lunch Box which features a Mexican menu along with hot dogs.
-There are restrooms at this location.
-An ADA accessible beach walk is available.
-There is distance swimming available parallel to the shoreline.
+Oakwood/ 41st Street Beach opened to the public in 2010 and is located at 41st Street @ Lake Michigan, near the Oakland community.
+The parking lot is located off Oakwood Blvd. and is a pay and display lot.
+Beachgoers can enjoy food and beverages from the onsite concessionaire.
+There is a beach house with restrooms .
+Distance swimming is available parallel to the shoreline.

 In the late 1990s, the Chicago Park District worked with numerous community members and organizations to prepare a Framework Plan for Burnham Park to guide future improvements to the park and strengthen the open spaces along Chicago’s south lakefront.